Resources to Help Start, Grow, or Fund Your Business

 The U.S. Small Business Administration has a Business Plan Tool that provides a step-by-step guide to writing a business plan.
 You write the plan by answering questions, and save it on-line so you can return later to edit or update.
 You must first register for a free account.

-- National Telecommunications and Information Administration (business plan outline)
+- The US Department of Commerce's National Telecommunications and Information Administration provides a thorough business plan outline.

-- SCORE (business plans and financial statement templates)
+- SCORE provides templates for business plans and financial statements.

 The State of Alaska

-The State's Business website is the go-to place for information on starting a business in Alaska including the publication, 'Establishing a Business in Alaska,' which provides detailed information and assistance for the Alaskan entrepreneur.
+The State's Business website is a wealth of information on starting a business in Alaska.
+Their publication, "Establishing a Business in Alaska," provides detailed information and assistance for the Alaskan entrepreneur.